jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/37 - Mid Point Battle.md

 So here's a video, that hopefully is much stronger than words.
 This ability, to proactively change ourselves to reach the stars.
 “Man is born free; and everywhere he is free.”
 Free of being subjugated by our own ruling philosphy, as we live a endless story of techvolution.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5KdE0p2joJw?start=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+- bring up dark majic, ie advertising. trying to solve pain that doesn't exist, to continue the use of a bygone tool.